 Validation of the optimization in the future

-I will compare the performance of this trader robot between the IS and the OOS.
-I will run a backtest on the IS period and another on the OOS period on the same chart to process this comparison.
+I will compare this trader robot’s performance between the IS and the OOS.
+To process this comparison, I will run a backtest on the IS period and another on the OOS period on the same chart.

 IS and OOS performance comparison

-The following chart compares the performance between the IS and the OOS backtest.
-The IS backtest result is on the top of the chart, and the OOS result is below.
+The following chart compares the performance of the IS and OOS backtests.
+The IS backtest result is at the top, and the OOS result is below.

 Prorealtime unfitted comparison IS OOS

 This time, the performance of the OOS backtest is positive.
-This under-optimized configuration is winning in the future.
-That confirms that an under-optimized trading system has more chance to succeed.
+This under-optimized configuration will win in the future, which confirms that an under-optimized trading system has a better chance of succeeding.

 The limitations of the under-optimization model